oomlout/oomlout_oomp_builder/navigation/oobb/part/holder/03_01_09_ex_electronic_potentiometer_stick_single_axis_16_mm_arm/part/readme.md

-# Oobb Part Holder 03 01 09 Ex Electronic Potentiometer Stick Single Axis 16 Mm Arm
+# Oobb Part Holder 03 01 09 Ex Electronic Potentiometer Stick Single Axis 16 mm Arm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base